tonicospinelli/queue/README.md

 # Queue
-A PHP Lib for Handle Queue
+A PHP Lib for Handle Queue and keep it simple to publish and consume messages.

 ### Setup